electronicbots/HackTheBox/Machines/Irked/README.md

 # Irked
 Irked is a Linux machine that rated as easy.
-You will learn some Linux Enumeration and exploit modification.
+You will learn some irc enumeration and exploit modification.

 # Recon
 We start with nmap scan: